Zhe Lim

 Company: Think Tank Consulting Australia (Delivery and Technology Lead) • Custom GPT-based Q&A assistant

 A custom GPT-based Q&A tool deployed on the client's internal platform, trained on their policy documents and procedural guides.
-The tool allowed team members to get fast, accurate answers to common queries about service delivery policy, escalation pathways and resolution processes without needing to escalate to the team lead.
+The tool allowed team members to get fast, accurate answers to common queries without escalating to the team lead.

-• Deflected common policy and process queries from new team members, reducing interruptions to the team lead
+• Common policy and process queries deflected, reducing interruptions to the team lead

 • Recognised by the area executive as driving internal efficiencies